d0midigi/awesome-cybersecurity-subreddits/README.md

 [r/Splunk](https://www.reddit.com/r/Splunk/) - Welcome to the Splunk subreddit.
 Do you love big data and cannot lie?
 Need to take the SH out of IT?
 Need a ninja but they are too busy?
 If so, then you're in the right place!
 This is a place to discuss Splunk, the big data analytics software as it indexes and correlates information in a container that makes it searchable, and makes it possible to generate alerts, reports, and visualizations.
 Ask questions, share, tips, build apps!

 [r/suricata](https://www.reddit.com/t/suricata/) - Observe.
 Protect.
 Adapt.
 This is the Suricata subreddit.
 Suricata is a high performance, open-source network analysis and threat detection software used by most private and public organizations - it's even available for personal home use, now.
 Suricata's open-source detection engine enables the capability for it to act as an IDS/IPS.
 It was developed by the Open Information Security Foundation and its first beta release was 2009-12.

+[r/OPNsenseFirewall](https://www.reddit.com/r/OPNsenseFirewall/) - The pfSense project is a powerful open-source firewall and routing platform based on FreeBSD.
+Developed and maintained by Netgate.

+[r/nmap](https://www.reddit.com/r/nmap/) - Nmap is a network security scanner and is used to discover hosts and services on a computer network by sending packets and analyzing the response.
+Nmap provides a number of features for probing computer networks, including host discovery and service and operating system detection.

+[r/Python](https://www.reddit.com/r/Python/) - News about the programming language, Python.
+If you have something to teach others, post here.
+If you have questions, or are a newbie, use [r/learnpython](https://www.reddit.com/r/learnpython/).

+[r/learnpython](https://www.reddit.com/r/learnpython/) - Subreddit for posting questions and asking for general advice about Python coding.

+[r/pythonhelp](https://www.reddit.com/r/pythonhelp/) - A subreddit for posts that include helping from the most beginner of Python to the most advanced users of Python.

+[r/beginnersprojects](https://www.reddit.com/r/beginnerprojects/) - Have you just started Python and are looking for some simple projects to tackle and baseline your skill set?
+Check out this subreddit to find some beginner to intermediate Python projects.

+[r/pcicompliance](https://www.reddit.com/r/pcicompliance/) - A subreddit for PCI-DSS Violations, Assessments and Reporting.

+[r/pci](https://www.reddit.com/r/pci/) - All things Payment Card Industry Security and Compliance: Have answers or questions regarding PCI compliance?
+Come to where QSAs lurk and discuss PCI and how to make sure your, your vendors and all personally identifiable card holder/payment card data is secure!

+[r/hackthebox](https://www.reddit.com/r/hackthebox/) - Open discussions about the hackthebox.com machines.

+[r/metasploit](https://www.reddit.com/r/metasploit/) - This is the Metasploit subreddit where discussions about how to use the tool daily take place.
+There is an overwhelming amount of Metasploit resources in this subreddit from how-to guides, to cheat sheets, to best practices, to how to install the tool on different OS platforms - you name it, this subreddit is a haven for all things Metasploit.